 Replaced my 10+ year old Shimano shifters on my a hybrid/fitness bike.
 They work fantastic and without issues mated to a Shimano deorde derailleur set 3x8.
 I ran the cabling internally in the handlebars and drilled out holes away from the handlebar grips.

-Index shifting was developed years ago and ordinary shifters then became friction shifters, yet friction shifters still are welcome because they allow a rider's fingertips to intimately feel a derailleur and its chain as they shift through gears and sprockets, making a bicycle and rider that much closer together as a team.
-And while down tube shifters are more direct and sensitive, bar-end shifters are more casual and relaxed and both of these are worthwhile cycling experiences.
+When index shifting was developed long ago, ordinary shifters such as these became known as friction shifters, yet ordinary shifters are still welcome because they allow a rider's fingertips to intimately feel a derailleur and its chain shift through gears and sprockets, making a bicycle and its rider that much closer as a team.
+And while down tube shifters are more direct and sensitive, bar-end shifters are more casual and relaxed and they both are worthwhile cycling experiences.